Didier Six

-Didier Six (born 21 August 1954) is a French football coach and former player, who most recently worked as manager of the Guinea national football team until October 2021.
+Didier Six (born 21 August 1954) is a French football manager and former player, who most recently worked as manager of the Guinea national football team until October 2021.

-A gifted but inconsistent winger, Six enjoyed a nomadic career, playing in five countries.
+A gifted but inconsistent winger, Six had a rather nomadic career, playing in five countries.
 He also played for France in the 1978 and 1982 FIFA World Cups, and was also part of the winning team at Euro 84.

 Playing career

 Six began his playing career at Division 2 side Valenciennes, making his debut at the age of 17 in 1972.
-He helped Les Athéniens achieve promotion to the top flight in 1975, which was followed by a remarkable season in which they finished 10th, and Six finished as the top scorer at the club with 12 goals.
+He helped Les Athéniens achieve promotion to the top flight in 1975, which was followed by a remarkable season where they finished tenth, and Six finished as the top scorer at the club with 12 goals.

-After turning down offers from Ajax, Borussia Dortmund and Feyenoord, Six decided to join RC Lens in 1977, where he spent a single season, notably scoring a hattrick against Lazio in the UEFA Cup.
+After turning down offers from Ajax, Borussia Dortmund and Feyenoord, Six decided to join Lens in 1977, where he spent a single season, notably scoring a hattrick against Lazio in the UEFA Cup.
 Lens were relegated at the end of 1977-78 and Six would be made the scapegoat.
-This was followed by two more disappointing years playing for Olympique Marseille, after which his career would become nomadic in the years that followed, playing in Belgium, Germany, England and Turkey.
+This was followed by two more disappointing years playing for Marseille, after which his career would become nomadic in the years that followed, playing in Belgium, Germany, England and Turkey.

 He acquired Turkish citizenship in order to play as a domestic player at Galatasaray, playing under the name Dündar Siz.
 There he won the Turkish First League championship in 1987–88 season.

 He ended his career in 1992 after a two-year spell in the newly re-unified 2.Bundesliga with VfB Leipzig.

 International career

-Six was first selected for the France national football team by manager Michel Hidalgo whilst still at Valenciennes, making his debut on March 27, 1976 against Czechoslovakia, the same game in which Michel Platini made his debut.
+Six was first selected for the France national football team by manager Michel Hidalgo whilst still at Valenciennes, making his debut on 27 March 1976 against Czechoslovakia, the same game in which Michel Platini made his debut.

 He played as a winger and he earned 52 caps and scored 13 goals for the France national football team.
 He played in the 1978 FIFA World Cup and the 1982 FIFA World Cup, and was also part of the winning team at Euro 84.

 Coaching career

 Six was signed by the Togolese Football Federation as coach for the Togo national football team in November 2011.

 He became manager of Mauritius in January 2015 and was fired in May 2015 following a suspension for poor behaviour during the 2015 COSAFA Cup.

-In April 2018 he was one of 77 applicants for the vacant Cameroon national team job.
+In April 2018, he was one of 77 applicants for the vacant Cameroon national team job.

 He became manager of Guinea on 13 September 2019, but left this role in October 2021.